Skip to Main Content

 Prompt engineering

-Prompt engineering is the process of formulating what you enter into a GenAI tool and effects the response that you get from it.
+Prompt engineering is the process of formulating what you enter into a GenAI tool and affects the response that you get from it.
 The UniSA Teaching Innovation Unit's guide to AI for Teaching and Learning in Higher Education has some information on how to structure a prompt.

 Resources for using AI tools for study